 - Breast, colorectal or endometrial cancer at age 50 or younger.

 - Two separate cancer diagnoses.

-- A type of breast cancer called “triple-negative breast cancer” at age 60 or younger.
+- A type of breast cancer called “triple-negative breast cancer” at any age.

 - Prostate cancer at age 55 or younger or metastatic prostate cancer.